senarkit/Django_2023/README.md

 It is a choice over flask for deployment projects with longer life cycle and spanning various teams.
 As it enables easy multi-feature integration

 ### How to Execute :
+1. start server
+> python manage.py runserver <optional: specific port>
+2. Navigate to Predictions page

+### Django Steps :
 1. to start a project
-'django-admin startproject Django_2023'
+> django-admin startproject Django_2023
 2. to start the app/feature
-'python manage.py startapp home'
+> python manage.py startapp home
 3. create a python env using
-'py -3.9 -m venv venv'
+> py -3.9 -m venv venv
-'/venv/scripts/activate/'
+> /venv/scripts/activate/
+> pip install django
-'pip install django' and other relevant packages
+and other relevant packages
+4. migrate
+> python manage.py migrate
-4. to run the proj
+5. to run the proj
-'python manage.py runserver'
+> python manage.py runserver

 ### References: